-Jamie grew up here in West Philly.
+Jamie grew up here in West and Southwest Philly.
 It's where she's raising her two sons.
 It's where her parents instilled in her the importance of education and working with others to build a strong community.
 It's where she learned how important it is to stand up for those too often pushed aside.

 After graduating from Central High School, Jamie received her undergraduate degree in Accounting from Temple University and her Masters in Urban Planning from the University of Pennsylvania.

 As a mom and as one of the few black female urban planning students at Penn, Jamie knew to succeed, being just as good wouldn't cut it—she had to be better.
 So, while others talked, Jamie went to work.

 Jamie joined a program called INROADS, which helped students of color earn internships that would lead to good-paying jobs.
 Jamie later founded Mommy Grads, an organization dedicated to helping single moms handle the struggles of raising children while attending college.
 The organization provided mentorships and stipends to ensure women graduated and succeeded.

 Working to create good jobs